 Other payment processing services exist for businesses that want to offer an alternative or complementary options to credit card processing.
 This is most commonly offered through a check processing service that can debit payments directly from a customers bank account through the same channels as traditional checks without the need for obtaining a physical paper copy.
-With advances in financial technology the use of remote check capturing has become the norm in business today with more and more businesses have opted to use check imaging over the previous practices of physically receiving and processing handwritten checks.
+The use of check processing for higher risk businesses has created a demand for high risk ach processing and high risk echeck services.

 Many of the merchants that have decided to use check processing as an alternative to credit or debit cards have done so to accommodate larger payments or recurring payments billed to a customer.
 Businesses have been drawn to the use of check processing services due to the simplicity of payments and the lower costs of processing payments.
 Payment card transactions through a merchant account will cost merchants both a transaction fee and a discount fee per transaction while many types of check processing services will only charge a nominal transaction fee to accept payments from a customer's bank account.